 - If you hate to remember passwords ThinkPad is for you.
 It has an inbuilt fingerprint scanner just close to the touchpad.

 - Scratch-safe outer body cover (screen)

-- Tactile keyboard keys, good for all day typing (best for programmers and bloggers) without stressing your wrists and fingers.
+- Tactile keyboard keys are good for all-day typing (best for programmers and bloggers) without stressing your wrists and fingers.

 - Comes with DOS but I think the price tag justifies the bundled OS.

 So Considering both the positives and negatives, I would like to give it 4.5 stars out of 5.
-I had to purchase original Windows 10 OS.
-Ever since then I have not faced any issue with the Thinkpad.
+I had to purchase the original Windows 10 OS.
+Ever since then I have not faced any issues with the Thinkpad.
 You can check more reviews and current price on Amazon.

 The box consists of a Laptop and a battery charger.
-There is no driver CD.
+There is no driver’s CD.
 You can easily download the device drivers from Lenovo support site.

 Design and construction

 I was quite impressed with the robust and sleek construction of the laptop.
 The hinges are made from metal which does not bounce back as you open the screen and move it back and forth to adjust for the perfect view.
 The screen lid is built of polycarbonate.
 Its non-slippery matte finish ensures that there are no fingerprint marks left on it.

 The dimensions of the laptop are 49 x 33.2 x 9 cm and the side corners of the laptop are rounded to comfortable holding.
 The power LED light is on the lid and keyboard base.
 The red LED is mounted on the (i) alphabet of the ThinkPad logo.
 The laptop battery is integrated and cannot be seen on the backside of the notebook.
 So, overall it has a well-thought design and sturdy construction.
 It has a simple and sleek appearance.
 It may not appeal to those looking for colored exteriors or funky designs.